 If you have credit card debt, consider these options

-As you work towards paying off your credit card debt, here are a few options that can help reduce your interest rates, manage your monthly payments and get you that much closer to a debt-free life.
+As you work toward paying off your credit card debt, here are a few options that can help reduce your interest rates, manage your monthly payments and get you that much closer to a debt-free life.

 Open a balance transfer credit card